OrgaNiUS/OrgaNiUS/deploy.md

 Replace "organius" with your own application name.

+## Update

+Since Heroku removed the free tier, we have moved the hosting of our application to my (@seetohjinwei) remote server.
+If you have any queries on how I hosted it, feel free to contact me.

 ## Setup

 This section is for initial deployment and is only to be done _once_.